Machine Instructions are commands or programs written in machine code of a machine (computer) that it can recognize and execute.

-- Direct Mode: The operand’s offset is given in the instruction as an 8 bit or 16 bit displacement element.
-In this addressing mode the 16 bit effective address of the data is the part of the instruction.
+- Direct Mode: The operand’s offset is given in the instruction as an 8 bit or 16-bit displacement element.
+In this addressing mode, the 16-bit effective address of the data is part of the instruction.

 Example: ADD AL, //add the contents of offset address 0301 to AL

-- Base addressing: The operand’s offset is sum of an 8 bit or 16 bit displacement and the contents of the base register BX or BP.BX is used as a base register for data segment ,and BP is used as a base register for stack segment.
+- Base addressing: The operand’s offset is the sum of an 8 bit or 16-bit displacement and the contents of the base register BX or BP.BX is used as a base register for a data segment, and BP is used as a base register for a stack segment.